leojuriolli7/t3-blog/README.md

 - Create & edit posts.
 - Tag your posts.
 - Upload files to your posts as attachments: You can upload videos, images, audio or documents (.pdf, .msword, etc.)
+- Upload images to your posts' body by dragging and dropping (or file system) like on Github!
 - Every file uploaded can be interacted - You can listen to the audios using a custom-built audio-player, watch the videos, download any of the files, etc.)
 - **Like or dislike posts**.
 - **Create a poll on your post** and let users vote on it.